OSTree

 libostree (previously OSTree) is a system for versioning updates of Linux-based operating systems.
-It can be considered as "Git for operating system binaries".
+It can be considered "Git for operating system binaries".
 It operates in userspace, and will work on top of any Linux file system.
 At its core is a Git-like content-addressed object store with branches (or "refs") to track meaningful file system trees within the store.
-Similarly, one can check out or commit to these branches.